rfwlab/rfw/docs/articles/essentials/reactivity-fundamentals.md

 # Reactivity Fundamentals

-RFW reactivity keeps the DOM synchronized with Go data.
+rfw reactivity keeps the DOM synchronized with Go data.
 Any exported field on a component becomes a reactive source.
-When its value changes, RFW computes the minimal DOM patches and applies them efficiently.
+When its value changes, rfw computes the minimal DOM patches and applies them efficiently.

 ## Reactive State